Share this page

 Main content starts here.

 Early spring is still chilly so bring a coat or fleece to keep out the cold.
 By the time May comes around however, the first greens start to sprout and most days are comfortably warm enough to spend in short sleeves.
 Although temperatures drop in the morning and evening, the cool, fine daytime weather is perfect for outdoor activity, so it's a great season for you to get out and explore.
-Make sure to bring layers so you can be cool when it's warm and sunny, and warm if a chill comes through!
+Make sure to bring layers so you can be cool when it's warm and sunny, and warm if a chill comes through.

-June to mid-July can be a wet and humid time of year as the rainy season sweeps into Tokyo—think relentless drizzle rather than monsoon.
-A rain jacket could be a good idea, but not a heavy one: the thick, warm humidity can be oppressive.
+June to mid-July can be a wet and humid time of year as the rainy season sweeps into Tokyo, with humidity often staying above 80%, it can be stifling.
+Think relentless drizzle rather than monsoon.
+A rain jacket could be a good idea, but ensure it's breathable.
+A heavy coat will make the humidity feel more oppressive.
 If you're going to be doing a lot of walking around Tokyo in the rainy season, or perhaps even hiking or camping in the Okutama area of far western Tokyo, waterproof shoes would also be smart.
-And of course you can carry an umbrella.
+Many Japanese people will carry an umbrella with them during this season.
 Be aware that convenience stores sell affordable umbrellas.

 Finally, the importance of staying cool cannot be stressed enough.
 Heat stroke is a real risk.
 Before you start feeling feverish or lightheaded, drink plenty of water, replenish sodium and get out of the sun and take a break frequently.
 Check out this site for more details.